During your time as a blogger, you’ll come across a lot of online advice to help you grow your blog.

 - How well your articles convert readers into buyers

-If you can earn a positive reputation, offer relevant products and services to your target audience, and convert readers into customers using your content, you’ll have no problem earning money even on a low traffic blog!
+If you can earn a positive reputation, offer relevant products and services to your target audience, convert readers into customers using your content, and target readers who are ready to buy, you’ll have no problem earning money even on a low traffic blog!

 Myth #3 – You need to post everyday